Anton Depauly

-Anton Felix Depauly (30 April 1801 – 27 April 1866) was a Bohemian-born painter of the Austrian Empire, known primarily for his portraits and historical paintings.
+Anton Felix Depauly (1799 – ?) was a Bohemian-born painter of the Austrian Empire, known primarily for his portraits and historical paintings.

 Life and career

 Depauly was born in Mies (now Stříbro, Czech Republic) to Johann Depauly, a municipal archivist, and Elisabetha née Schmid.
-With support likely from his merchant uncle, he attended the Academy of Fine Arts Vienna from 1815 until 1826, studying drawing, portrait, and historical painting.
+He attended the Academy of Fine Arts Vienna starting in 1815.

 After completing his studies, Depauly married and established a family.
-He initially worked in Vienna, where he gained recognition as a skilled portrait and historical painter.
+He initially worked in Vienna.
 Around the 1840s, he relocated back to Bohemia, continuing his portrait work.

-Depauly is notably associated with the portrait commissioned by Joseph Sonnleithner, a close friend and lawyer of Ludwig van Beethoven, depicting composer Franz Schubert without his glasses.
-This painting was added to the portrait gallery of the Gesellschaft der Musikfreunde in Vienna.
-He is credited with up to thirteen portraits of prominent composers housed in the society’s collection, though detailed documentation on his later life and works remains scarce.